nielsenjared/nielsenjared.github.io/content/blog/learn-fast-make-things/index.md

 If we clearly define our goal and determine a realistic scope, we can focus on the process.

-If we focus on the process, we can achieve amibitious qnd ambiguous goals.
+If we focus on the process, we can achieve amibitious and ambiguous goals.

 “That makes for a nice tweet,” I hear you say.
-“But I need to learn fast!"
+“But I need to know this now!"

 How do we focus on process _and_ quickly learn new skills?